vkadlcik/DB48X-on-DM42/doc/calc-help/menus.md

 # Menus

+Menus display at the bottom of the screen, and can be activated using the keys on the top row of the calculator.
+Menus can refer to other menus.
+The calculator keeps a history of the menus you visited previously, and you can return to an earlier menu with the `BackMenu` function.

 Here are the main menus in DB48X, in alphabetical order.

 ## MainMenu